Help us improve your experience.

 ACX Series

-ACX7000 Series Routers support symmetric hashing.
+• ACX7000 Series routers that support MAC address-based load balancing use symmetric hashing.
 For example, you need to configure both source-mac and destination-mac under "multiservice" options.
 You cannot use source-mac and destination-mac separately.

 Note the following about hashing on ACX7000 Series Routers: